Dasient: Products

 Dasient provides cloud-based anti-malware services for protecting businesses against web-based malware and malvertising.

 Dasient's Web Malware Analysis Platform uses a dynamic, behavioral-based engine - based on sophisticated algorithms and anomaly detection technology - to defend against the latest attacks using up-to-date intelligence about malware.
 This platform includes a system of highly instrumented virtual machines to simulate what actual users would experience when visiting a particular web page or viewing a specific online ad.

 History

 The company was founded by former Google personnel Neil Daswani and Shariq Rizvi, and former McKinsey strategy consultant Ameet Ranadive.

 Dasient was named by Network World as one of ten startups to watch in 2010.

-The company received seed funding from Mike Maples, ex-Verisign CEO Stratton Sclavos, and ex-3Com/Palm chairman Eric Benhamou.
+The company received seed funding from Mike Maples, former Verisign CEO Stratton Sclavos, and former 3Com/Palm chairman Eric Benhamou.
 In February 2011, it was announced that Google Ventures invested in Dasient.

-Dasient was acquired by Twitter in January 2012.
+Dasient was acquired by Twitter in January 2012 for $19.1 million.